 Use more than one high-quality image for every product on your page,

 Show each product’s delivery time clearly, and give a chance to select delivery date,

-Encourage users to leave their insights about your brand,
+Encourage users to leave insights about your brand,

-Sort category structure by popularity and additional filtering options such as price, not to show out of stock products, color, and size.
+Sort category structure by popularity and additional filtering options such as price, hiding out-of-stock products, color, and size.

-Pricing page of a website is usually the make or break pain point for many visitors, so applying CRO with clear descriptions of products and some testimonial comments would beneficial in the way of boosting conversion rate.
+The pricing page of a website is usually the make or break point for many visitors, so applying CRO with clear descriptions of products and some testimonial comments would be beneficial in the boosting conversion rate.
 Also, you can;

 Modify pricing intervals such as price per year,

 Highlight the benefits of making a purchase,

 Offer a free trial for your service initially,